-We believe we have a strong balance sheet, a conservative approach to financing and the financial resources to implement this tuckunder acquisition strategy.
+We believe we have a strong balance sheet, a conservative approach to financing and the financial resources to implement this tuck-under acquisition strategy.

 Both our company and our management team have a strong commitment to shareholder value creation.
-Our management team collectively holds approximately 19% of our outstanding shares.
-During 2010, we completed the second half of our \$10 million share repurchase program under which we repurchased approximately 10.1% of the shares outstanding.
+Our management team collectively holds approximately 13% of our outstanding shares.

-We believe our strategy has produced a relatively high level of earnings per share growth with a relatively high level of consistency.
+We believe our Life Science Research Tools core business strategy has produced a relatively high level of earnings per share growth with a relatively high level of consistency.
 We believe the regenerative medicine opportunity could have long-term growth potential.